Tgemayel/variable-fonts-figma/README.md

 You can now use the Vector like normal, with all Figma's other tools and plugins for graphics.

+#### Known Issues

+There are some issues it is good to be aware of, and which will take some time to address:

+* [#7](https://github.com/Tgemayel/variable-fonts-figma/issues/7) OpenType Shaping Doesn't Work (Arabic, Indic, South East Asian fonts)

 ## Development

 As of April 2021, this plugin is still in an early phase of development - but it is a "MVP," and basically works.